 Organisations are now rapidly moving to enable and encourage colleagues to work remotely.
 This is in part, due to the quality and reliability of tech in this new digital age.
 VILT is a perfect this new flexible workforce as learners can participate from anywhere using the technology they already have.

 So VILT encourages colleagues to learn ‘on the go’, at pace, fitting in with modern working practices and daily pressures.
 Having to stop work and travel great distances for training events just doesn’t match with today's digital world.

 Both wellbeing and work-life balance are high on the agenda for most organisations, with general agreement that looking after colleagues improves happiness, engagement and productivity.

 As VILT workshops can be joined from either office or home, travel time is minimised, and hotel stays are eradicated.
 Colleagues can schedule bite-sized VILT workshops conveniently in to their diaries.
 Moving to VILT will help enhance both wellbeing and work life balance for those in your organisation.

 6. Encouraging Digital

 We should recognise the fact that much in our world is accessed online.
-A recent Ofcom report found that in the UK, people claim to spend an average of 24 hours each week online outside of work - double the amount of time spent in 2007.
+An Ofcom report found that in the UK, people claim to spend an average of 24 hours each week online outside of work - double the amount of time spent in 2007.